-Deep partnerships within the local community, nationally known faculty members, and broad student offerings are a few of the likely reasons why the UC Hastings Law clinical program was ranked 19th nationwide by U.S. News and World Report.
+Deep partnerships within the local community, nationally known faculty members, and broad student offerings are a few of the likely reasons why the UC Law SF clinical program was ranked 19th nationwide by U.S. News and World Report.

 Faculty members have built lasting relationships with the courts, nonprofits, and businesses to facilitate a broad range of clinical opportunities that allow students to work directly with clients, said Associate Dean for Experiential Learning and Clinical Professor of Law Gail Silverstein.